bobjiang/SimpleDAO/README.md

 ## Status

-This book is under constructions, (book name is SimpleDAO) hope it could be done in next 3-6 months.
+This book is under constructions, (book name is tentatively SimpleDAO) hope it could be done in next 3-6 months.

 ## SimpleDAO